syeds-git/flutter-facenet-app/README.md

 # Flutter facenet app

 This app automatically finds images of people such as politicians (could be anyone!) using on device facial recognition using the FaceNet ML model and Flutter framework.
+It then allows the user to take an action, such as delete, on the filtered images.

 # Notes